Fukushima Fishermen Fear Fallout: The Controversy over Discharging Nuclear Wastewater

 Inside the plant, Tepco official Kazuo Yamanaka points to two fish tanks – one containing flounder in normal seawater and the other in water with radiation levels comparable to the wastewater that will be discharged into the ocean.
 The fish are closely monitored — while tritium levels in their bodies initially rise, they level off, and are then excreted when the fish return to standard seawater, he said.

 “I’m a radiation expert, so I know that tritium has very little effect on the human body and living things,” he said.
-“We all care about the same thing—radiation, and that’s why we’re so anxious.
+“We all care regarding the same thing—radiation, and that’s why we’re so anxious.
 It can put people at ease a little bit.”

 image copyrightJiro Akiba/BBC